OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 <TODO; LET'S HAVE SOME CONTENT IN HIGHLIGHT/COMMENTS WHATWE WANT TO WRITE DOWN: ECAUSE CLOUD NATIVE SECRETS MANAGEMENT CAN HELP IF YOU HAVE A CLOUD NATIVE STRATEGY.
 LOCKIN IS AS DEEP AS YOU WANT IT TO BE WITH ANY SECRETS MANAGEMENT PROVIDER>

 ### 4.1.
 Vendor Lock-in
-"[Vendor lock-in](https://www.cloudflare.com/learning/cloud/what-is-vendor-lock-in/) refers to a situation where the cost of switching to a different vendor is so high that the customer is essentially stuck with the original vendor.
+[comment]: TODO: REPLACE/REWRITE/REMOVE as agreed with @bendehaan "[Vendor lock-in](https://www.cloudflare.com/learning/cloud/what-is-vendor-lock-in/) refers to a situation where the cost of switching to a different vendor is so high that the customer is essentially stuck with the original vendor.
 Because of financial pressures, an insufficient workforce, or the need to avoid interruptions to business operations, the customer is "locked in" to what may be an inferior product or service."
-If secret generation and management is dependent on cloud provider then a user may face vendor lock-in situation.
+If a secret management solution is written in such a way that it is hard to discern which secrets are used for what, and secrets cannot be easily extracted, you end up with a vendor lockin.
+This can make it harder to find a better fit-for-purpose in the future.

 ### 4.2.
 Geo Restrictions

 ### 4.3.
 Latency